Royall Tyler (academic)

-Royall Tyler (born 1936) is a scholar, writer, and translator of Japanese literature.
-Notable works of his include English translations of The Tale of the Heike (平家物語, Heike Monogatari) which won the 2012 Lois Roth Award, as well as The Tale of Genji (源氏物語, Genji Monogatari) which was awarded the Japan-US Friendship Commission Translation Prize in 2001.
-Tyler's first book of poetry was published in 2014, entitled A Great Valley Under the Stars, and his published collection of poetry, Under Currockbilly which recounts his life during the year 2014, suggests he has spent periods of his life in France, Japan, the United States, Australia, and elsewhere.
+Royall Tyler (born 1936 in London, England) is a scholar, writer, and translator of Japanese literature.
+Major works include English translations of The Tale of the Heike (平家物語, Heike Monogatari) which won the 2012 Lois Roth Award, and The Tale of Genji (源氏物語, Genji Monogatari) which received the Japan-US Friendship Commission Translation Prize in 2001.

-Academic career
+Career

 Tyler completed his B.A. in Far Eastern Languages at Harvard University in 1957.
-He then obtained a master's degree in Japanese history and PhD in Japanese literature at Columbia University where he was supervised by Donald Keene, a well known scholar of Japanese literature.
-He was a professor and head of the Japan Centre in the faculty of Asian Studies at the Australian National University in Canberra from 1992 until retiring in 2000 in rural Australia with his wife, Susan Tyler.
-Earlier in his academic career, he taught Japanese language and culture at Harvard, the University of Wisconsin-Madison, and the University of Oslo, Norway.
+He then obtained a master's degree in Japanese history and PhD in Japanese literature at Columbia University, where he was supervised by Donald Keene.
+After teaching at Ohio State, the University of Wisconsin-Madison and the University Oslo (Norway) became head of the Japan Centre in the faculty of Asian Studies at the Australian National University in Canberra.
+With his wife, Susan Tyler, he retired in 2000 to rural New South Wales.
+Between 1993 and 2023 the couple bred alpacas on their property near the town of Braidwood.

-He has translated and wrote several Noh plays which helped in introducing Noh theatre to non-Japanese audiences.
-And in 2001 he received Japan-US Friendship Commission Translation Prize for his translation of the complete Tale of Genji (源氏物語, Genji Monogatari) text, a project that took eight years to complete and had been the third ever attempt at translating the tale to the English language.

-Tyler currently self-publishes his works under his own imprint, Blue-Tongue Books, and continues to host lectures at international seminars and symposiums.
-Tyler's current working project is titled Continuing with Accounts of the Japanese 14th Century, which does not yet have a release date.